aldolat/private-content/readme.txt

 = The hidden text is similar to the public text.
 Is it possible to stylize it in a different look? =

 Yes, you have to edit the CSS file of your current theme.
-The shortcode generates a `&lt;p&gt;` HTML tag with at most three classes in this order:
+The shortcode generates a `<p>` HTML tag with at most three classes in this order:

 * `private` to stylize all private contents